 Welcome to China

-As Australia’s Official International Tour Partner for the Great Wall Marathon, Travelling Fit are pleased to be able to offer you a host of exclusive packages for the Great Wall Marathon and Half Marathon
+Travelling Fit has been an Official International Travel Partner for the Great Wall Half Marathon since 2001 and with more experience than any other tour company in Australia we are pleased to be able to offer you a host of Travelling Fit exclusive packages for the Great Wall Marathon and Half Marathon

 For personalised Travelling Fit fully hosted tours (recommended) please refer to the Exclusive Travelling Fit Packages 1 through to 6.
 In summary, the exclusive packages are as follows: